jdmonin/JSettlers2/Readme.md

     Password for user socuser: socpass

-If the scripts run without any errors, they will produce very terse output such as `CREATE DATABASE`, `CREATE TABLE`, and `NOTICE`:
-CREATE TABLE / PRIMARY KEY will create implicit index".
+If the scripts run without any errors, they will produce very terse output such as `CREATE DATABASE`, `CREATE TABLE`, and `NOTICE: CREATE TABLE / PRIMARY KEY will create implicit index`.
 You can validate by listing the newly created tables with this command:

     $ psql -d socdata -c '\dt'